-Revenue Recognition-Effective August 1, 2017, we adopted ASC 606 using the full retrospective method, which required us to restate our historical financial information to be consistent with the standard.
-The most significant impact of the standard related to the timing of revenue recognition for certain software licenses sold with post contract customer support, or PCS, for which we did not have vendor specific objective evidence, or VSOE, of fair value under the previous revenue recognition guidance.
-Under the new standard, the requirement to have VSOE for undelivered elements is eliminated and we now recognize revenue for such software licenses upon transfer of control to our customers.
-In addition, the adoption of ASC 606 has also resulted in differences in the timing of recognition of contract costs, such as sales commissions, as well as the corresponding impacts to provision for income taxes.
-The adoption of the standard had no significant impact to the provision for income taxes and had no impact to the net cash from or used in operating, investing, or financing on our condensed consolidated statements of cash flows.
-See ASC 606 Adoption Impact to Reported Results below for the impact of adoption of the standard on our condensed consolidated statements of operations.
+Revenue Recognition-Effective August 1, 2017, we adopted ASC 606 using the full retrospective method, which required us to recast our historical financial information to be consistent with the standard.
+The most significant impact of ASC 606 on our historical financial information relates to the timing of revenue recognition for certain software licenses sold with post contract customer support, or PCS, for which we did not have vendor specific objective evidence, or VSOE, of fair value under the previous revenue recognition guidance.
+Under ASC 606, the requirement to have VSOE for undelivered elements is eliminated and we now recognize revenue for such software licenses upon transfer of control to our customers.
+In addition, the adoption of ASC 606 also resulted in differences in the timing of recognition of contract costs, such as sales commissions, as well as the corresponding impacts to provision for income taxes.
+The adoption of the standard had no significant impact to the provision for income taxes and had no impact to the net cash from or used in operating, investing, or financing activities on our condensed consolidated statements of cash flows.
+See ASC 606 Adoption Impact to Reported Results below for the impact of adoption of the standard on our condensed consolidated balance sheets and condensed consolidated statements of operations.